SoftUni-Internal/interactive-content/EN/00-Defining-Classes/05-Constructors.md

 "The car is: \{brand\} \{model\} – \{horsePower\} HP."

-Read information about a car the same way as the previous task.
+Read information about a car the same way as in the previous task.

-This time, write **constructors to create the objects**, rather than creating them with the default constructor.
+This time, write **constructors to create the objects** rather than creating them with the default constructor.

-You should be able to handle different types of input, the format will be the same as the previous task, but this time some of the data may be missing.
+You should be able to handle different types of input, the format will be the same as in the previous task, but this time some of the data may be missing.

-For example, you can receive only the car brand – which means you have to set the car **model** to "unknown" and the **horsepower** value to -1.
+For example, you might receive only the car brand – which means you have to set the car **model** to "unknown" and the **horsepower** value to -1.

 The main method should look like this: